framps/raspiBackupDoc/en/src/faq.md

 <a name="faq52"></a>
 ### 52) How can I download and run a test version or a temporary fix from *GitHub*?

 There is a [script at *GitHub*](https://github.com/framps/raspiBackup/blob/master/scripts/raspiBackupDownloadFromGit.sh).
-You have to call it as follows:
+You have to invoke it as follows:

 ```
 curl -s https://raw.githubusercontent.com/framps/raspiBackup/master/scripts/raspiBackupDownloadFromGit.sh | sudo bash -s -- <brand name>
 ```

 Where <branchname> must be the *GitHub* branch from which you want to download `raspiBackup.sh` you want to download.
-Then call this *raspiBackup* version as follows (**Attention:** Pay attention to the leading dot !)
+Then invoke this *raspiBackup* version as follows (**Attention:** Pay attention to the leading dot !)

 ```